georgievlb/DevOpsDemo/README.md

 # DevOpsDemo
 This repository contains a sample containerized React application.

-# Deployment
+## Deployment

 1. The application uses a specially deployed Jenkins server located at this IP address: `http://3.82.248.215:8080/`.
 The code for the Jenkins groovy declarative pipeline is in the `Infrastructure` directory.
-2. After a git commit is pushed to this repository the pipeline is triggered: `http://3.82.248.215:8080/job/DevOpsDemo/job/master/`.
-The Jenkins pipeline uses a scheduled cron job as a trigger that polls the source control every 5 minutes.
+2. After a git commit is pushed to this repository the pipeline is triggered: http://3.82.248.215:8080/job/DevOpsDemo/job/master/ The Jenkins pipeline uses a scheduled cron expression as a trigger that polls the source control every 5 minutes.
     - The pipeline installs the react app, runs its unit tests and then builds it.
     - Next, it creates a docker image, scans it and pushes it to the Artifactory Container registry.
 For the purposes of this demo, I created a trial account in Artifactory and specially created a private container registry which I integrated with the pipeline.
 3. Next, the pipeline Creates/Updates the EKS cluster in AWS.
 4. Next, the EKS cluster configuration is updated.
 5. The application artifact is deployed to the kubernetes cluster.
 6. The build info is published.
-7. The app can be accessed using the load balancer url here: http://accc39234df6e479f8206f755158e38a-1902106198.us-east-1.elb.amazonaws.com/
+7. The app can be accessed using the load balancer dns name.

 ## IaC